-After you have collected and classified all the relevant material, you should consider how you will align it.
-An essay always begins with an introduction and ends with a conclusion, but placing the material in between is your choice.
+After you have collected and classified all the relevant material, you should consider how you will arrange it.
+An essay always begins with an introduction and ends with a conclusion, but placing the material in between, the main body, is your choice.

 The following points might help you appropriately position your material:

 - Begin with a conspicuous opening to your argument.